 Table revised in 2005 to reflect new information using 2002 index test and original 1975 turbine model test.
 Table based on information provided by HDC in letter to NWW dated August 20, 2003.

+Unit 4 runner blades were hydraulically locked at a fixed angle in December 2017 due to failed blade seals.
+As a result, Unit 4 is restricted to the upper 1% range (~17-19 kcfs) until the blade seals are replaced (currently scheduled in FY2018).